How to Report Crypto on Taxes – Easy Guide for the US [2023]

 You have to complete the right crypto tax forms depending on the nature of your crypto income.

-If you have gains/losses from crypto or NFT trading, you need to separate them according to the holding period, short-term and long-term, of your trades and register them on Form 8949 and Schedule D.
+If you have gains/losses from crypto or NFT trading, you need to separate them according to the holding period, into short-term and long-term, and report them on Form 8949 and Schedule D.

 3. Complete the rest of your tax return